aadhi-sivakumar/aadhi-sivakumar/README.md

 <h1 align="center">Hi 👋, I'm Aadhi Sivakumar</h1>
-<h3 align="center">I am a Computer Science student at The University of Texas at Dallas who is deeply interested in software engineering.
-My focus extends to working with APIs, leveraging cloud services, and backend development.</h3>
+<h3 align="center">I am a student at The University of Texas at Dallas pursuing a Bachelor's degree in Computer Science.
+My focus extends to working with APIs, leveraging cloud services, backend development, and exploring the potential of machine learning to drive innovation.
+I am always excited to learn new skills and grow my potential as a software engineer.
+Please feel free to reach out to me about new opportunities related to software engineering and machine learning!</h3>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=aadhi-sivakumar" alt="aadhi-sivakumar" /></a> </p>